 Seated (Café) Kiosk

 Users can register to see what services they are eligible for and apply for multiple services on a one-time basis.
-These would be placed in university campuses, increasing students' awarenesses.

 Following a low-fidelity prototyping of sketches and wireframes, these were translated into a paper prototype which were used to conduct a Think-Aloud with 5 participants, which informed our design for our high-fidelity prototype.